goblimey/learn-unix/README.md

 When it finishes,
 you get another prompt.

-Run these commands one by one, waiting for each to finish before running the next:
+Run these commands one by one.
+Wait for each to finish before running the next:

     git clone https://github.com/goblimey/learn-unix